🧡 Skip to main content🔍 Skip to search

 Interconnect

 • Start & Stop Service integration and auditing—Variables (dynamic data) and Events (recorded activity).
-Access the current and previous statuses of a Windows service that was just started, stopped, restarted, paused, or resumed, along with its short and long names, and its executable.
+After the Action runs, you can access the current and previous status of the Windows service, along with its short and long names, and its executable file.

-Additionally, very detailed information is recorded, including the operation type performed, the service's current statuses, possible timeouts, and ongoing operations.
+Additionally, detailed information is logged, including the operation performed, the service's current status, any timeouts, and ongoing operations.

 More service controls…